 After the publication of the Scottish results on 4 August, we again sought reassurance from Ofqual about the fairness of the model.
 The Department also rapidly considered a number of options to reduce the risk of a similar loss of public confidence happening in England.

 I am grateful to the Secretary of State for giving way on that very point.
 How does he reconcile the two statements he has just made?
 On the one hand, he talked about reconciling the model, looking at its potential implications and considering that it was fair, and on the other hand, earlier in his remarks or certainly earlier in the debate, we heard that the small groups of students who tend to be in independent schools were likely to benefit from this approach.
 How does he reconcile those two points?

 I thank the hon.
 Gentleman for raising that point.
-He references back to my correspondence and direction of 31 March.
+He refers back to my correspondence and direction of 31 March.
 One of the key elements of that letter was making sure that Ofqual looked at that issue to make sure that that balance was achieved, and that if there was any unfairness within the system, every action that could be taken was taken to eliminate such unfairness.